-- In the production and/or marketing of ordinary weapons, with the exception of issuers belonging to European Union and/or NATO countries (consistent with the provisions of the "Rules Governing transactions with subject active in the armaments sector" issued by Intesa Sanpaolo Group). - In the production, maintenance, sales and storage of weapons of mass destruction (WMD), i.e. nuclear, biological, chemical and radiological weapons (NBCR), including those which are excessively harmful and indiscriminate as identified by the United Nations Convention on Certain conventional Weapons (CCW)8. - in the extractive activities and production of electricity connected with thermal coal, the energy source among fuels which represents at the global level the highest incidence for carbon dioxide emissions; therefore, issuers with at least 25% of their revenues from these activities are excluded. - In unconventional oil & gas mining activities.
-Issuers deriving at least 10% of their revenues from such activities are excluded9
+- In the production and/or marketing of ordinary weapons, with the exception of issuers belonging to European Union and/or NATO countries or that have less than 5% of their revenue attributable to such activities (consistent with the provisions of the "Rules Governing transactions with subject active in the armaments sector" issued by Intesa Sanpaolo Group). - In the production, maintenance, sales and storage of weapons of mass destruction (WMD), i.e. nuclear, biological, chemical and radiological weapons (NBCR), including those which are excessively harmful and indiscriminate as identified by the United Nations Convention on Certain conventional Weapons (CCW)8. - in the extractive activities and production of electricity connected with thermal coal, the energy source among fuels which represents at the global level the highest incidence for carbon dioxide emissions; therefore, issuers with at least 25% of their revenues from these activities are excluded. - In unconventional oil & gas mining activities.
+Issuers deriving at least 10% of their revenues from such activities are excluded9.